NoSubstitute/AsynchronousResumableUploadForGoogleDrive/README.md

 <a name="demo"></a>

-# Demo - the demo is shown using a Google Sheet - just check the action in the sidebar - as this fork doesn'ät run inside a Google Sheet.
+# Demo - the demo is shown using a Google Sheet - just check the action in the sidebar - as this fork doesn't run inside a Google Sheet.

 ![](images/demo.gif)